henryw374/clojure.log4j2/README.md

 ### Mulog

-Feature-wise that seems to be the same as log4j2, so to consider that I'd be looking for some compelling reasons to move away from what I consider the safe choice of log4j2.
+Feature-wise that seems to be the same as log4j2, so to consider that I'd be looking for some compelling reasons to move away from what I consider the safe choice (haha!) of log4j2.

 # Usage